von Nicolas Lair

 If you (like me) can never get enough of the winter market feeling, I also recommend the Christmas markets in Leutasch and Scharnitz.
 I have already visited both this year and I can say that they both have a particularly cosy charm of their own.
 In Leutasch, the Leutasch Museum Advent and Christmas market takes place on three Sundays in Advent.
 There is plenty to experience there, from historical readings to museum tours.
 There is also a small Advent market in Scharnitz at the beginning of December with seasonal delicacies, handmade treats and authentic Tyrolean conviviality.
 I can highly recommend both!

-Before I finally go home with my shopping, I quickly pick up the children from the children's bakery, hand in the wish lists for the Christ Child at the Angel Post Office with them and think about how I can hide the presents from my ladies.
+Before I finally go home with my shopping, I quickly pick up the children, hand in the wish lists for the Christ Child at the Angel Post Office with them and think about how I can hide the presents from my ladies.

 Share